wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 4.3 Basic configuration
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

-We are not going to explain all the Elasticsearch configuration options, you can find them at officcial docs.
+We are not going to explain all the Elasticsearch configuration options, you can find them at official docs.
 We will explain basic configuration and some tweaks to improve performance.

 Open Elasticsearch configuration file ::